NEW DELHI (Reuters) - The government has suspended its

 Coming less than two weeks after it announced the move, the retreat is another nail in the coffin of Prime Minister Manmohan Singh's economic reform programme, just as Asia's third-largest economy suffers from a growth slowdown and falling investment.

-emerging market slowcoach slowly losing economic clout to other BRIC nations like China and Brazil.
+market slowcoach slowly losing economic clout to other BRIC nations like

 "The business community is frustrated anyway.
 In fact, many of the companies are cash rich, but still don't want to invest.
 The decision-making process by the government has almost come to a stop.
 That's the problem."